← Back to Projects

 • Deployment rules change the risk profile.
 Confidence filtering plus deactivating the high-risk regime primarily reduces drawdown depth and return volatility rather than magically increasing raw accuracy.

-Regime-level strategy Sharpe (OOS)
+Regime-Level Strategy Sharpe (OOS)

 RegimeSharpeInterpretation